The Incredibles: Music

 The Incredibles is the first Pixar film to be scored by Michael Giacchino.
-Brad Bird was looking for a specific sound as inspired by the film's retrofuturistic design – the future as seen from the 1960s.
-John Barry was the first choice to do the film's score, with a trailer of the film given a rerecording of Barry's theme to On Her Majesty's Secret Service.
+Bird was looking for a specific sound as inspired by the film's retrofuturistic design – the future as seen from the 1960s.
+John Barry was the first choice to do the film's score, with a trailer of the film given a rerecording of Barry's theme to On Her Majesty's Secret Service (1969).
 However, Barry did not wish to duplicate the sound of some of his earlier soundtracks; the assignment was instead given to Giacchino.
 Giacchino noted that recording in the 1960s was largely different from modern day recording and Dan Wallin, the recording engineer, said that Bird wanted an old feel, and as such the score was recorded on analog tapes.
 Wallin noted that brass instruments, which are at the forefront of the film's score, sound better on analog equipment rather than digital.
 Wallin came from an era in which music was recorded, according to Giacchino, "the right way," which consists of everyone in the same room, "playing against each other and feeding off each other's energy."
 Many of Giacchino's future soundtracks followed suit with this style of mixing.
 Tim Simonec was the conductor/orchestrator for the score's recording.

 The film's orchestral score was released on November 2, 2004, by Walt Disney Records, three days before the film opened in theaters.
 It won numerous awards for best score including Los Angeles Film Critics Association Award, BMI Film & TV Award, ASCAP Film and Television Music Award, Annie Award, Las Vegas Film Critics Society Award and Online Film Critics Society Award and was nominated for Grammy Award for Best Score Soundtrack for Visual Media, Satellite Award and Broadcast Film Critics Association Award.